 Magnitudes per Square Arc Second.
 Magnitudes are a measurement of an object's brightness.
+Measuring sky brightness.

 Another measurement Bortle Scale - estimate sky brightness and interpret how light pollution is affecting your view of night sky phenomenon.
 The lower the number is, the better sky quality.
+We are a 1 or 2 at the dark sky park.